-This time last week, I was knee deep in cake celebrating my first anniversary as a business owner/freelancer/sole-trader/whatever I’m calling myself this week.
+This time last week, I was knee-deep in cake celebrating my first anniversary as a business owner/freelancer/sole-trader/whatever I’m calling myself this week.

-I shared this photo on Instagram and got some lovely comments of congrats from people, so before I dive into things I want to say a heartfelt thank you to everyone who has taken the time to say nice things to be about my achievement.
+Before I dive into things I want to say a heartfelt thank you to everyone who has taken the time to say nice things to be about my achievement.
 Y’all are awesome.

 So, one year into owning my own business is pretty wild, huh?
 Time for a cliche, because it really does feel like just yesterday I was working my final days as a full-time employee.
 I loved my job, but the time was right to tip my toes into the ocean of self-employment.